Frequently Asked Questions

 3. Sephora — Retailer.
 The category-defining prestige beauty retailer.
 Wins “where to buy luxury beauty” prompts.
 Sephora-exclusive brands (Glow Recipe, Tatcha, Drunk Elephant historically, Sol de Janeiro, Rare Beauty) earn citation surface adjacent to the Sephora brand.

 4. La Roche-Posay — Skincare.
-L'Oréal-owned.
-French-pharmacy heritage produces citation moat in "sensitive skin" and "fragrance-free" prompts.
-Toleriane line is among the most-cited sensitive-skin product lines in AI answers.
+L’Oréal-owned.
+French-pharmacy heritage produces citation moat in “sensitive skin” and “fragrance-free” prompts.
+The Toleriane line is among the most-cited sensitive-skin product lines in AI answers.

 5. Charlotte Tilbury — Cross-category (makeup and skincare).
 The highest cross-category citation share of any beauty brand.
 Magic Cream, Pillow Talk, and Flawless Filter each have independent citation footprints.